MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

 ***

 That's it!
-You now have the IQ# kernel for Jupyter, which provides the core functionality for compiling and executing Q# operations from Q# Jupyter Notebooks.
+You now have the IQ# kernel for Jupyter, which provides the core functionality for compiling and running Q# operations from Q# Jupyter Notebooks.

 ## Create your first Q# notebook

-Now you are ready to verify your Q# Jupyter Notebook installation by writing and executing a simple Q# operation.
+Now you are ready to verify your Q# Jupyter Notebook installation by writing and running a simple Q# operation.

 1. From the environment you created during installation (i.e., either the conda environment you created, or the Python environment where you installed Jupyter), run the following command to start the Jupyter Notebook server: